arcadellama/plex-nowplaying/README.md

 - Fully POSIX-compliant out of the box
 - Tested on macOS, Debian, Ubuntu, Fedora, Slackware, and FreeBSD
 - Now works with a [PLEX AUTH TOKEN](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+- Green indicator for hardware transcoding, Blue indicator for software transcoding

 ### Dependencies
 - Just about any shell (sh, bash, zsh, fish, tcsh...)
 - curl, wget, or fetch (looks in that order)
-- Standard coreutils: sed, grep, command, tput
-- Green indicator for hardware transcoding, Blue indicator for software transcoding

 ### Installation
 Simply clone and copy the script it into your path, (e.g., ~/.local/bin, or /usr/local/bin).
 Without any arguments it looks for a Plex server running on your local server.